Common Misconceptions Regarding CFIUS and the CFIUS Process

 6. "What the non-U.S. purchaser or investor does in other countries should not be of concern to CFIUS because it's not a direct U.S. transaction."
 If the non-U.S. purchaser or investor is not directly selling or servicing in countries of concern through any of its U.S. facilities, then CFIUS should not be concerned about the non-U.S. activities.

-7. "Even if the target or seller supplies the U.S. government or exports, it's all EAR99 or NLR."
+7. "Even if the target or seller supplies the U.S. government or exports, it's all EAR99."
 Generally on the basis of representations by the target or seller, the non-U.S. purchaser or investor concludes that there are no U.S. national security interests because of how the target or seller treats its products, technology, or services for export purposes.

-Other issues exist, but for purposes of this Commentary, we examine these seven statements under FINSA and the CFIUS regulations to outline where misconceptions exist and why submitting a notification to the Committee would be beneficial to any transaction.
+Other misconceptions may exist, but for purposes of this Commentary, we examine these eight statements under FINSA and the CFIUS regulations to outline issues to consider when analyzing whether to make a CFIUS filing.

 1. "This deal is too small."
 Some believe that the value of a transaction is a determinative factor on whether to file a CFIUS notification.
 Neither FINSA nor the CFIUS regulations, however, limit notifications on the basis of dollar value.
 Unlike Hart-Scott-Rodino filings or other antitrust considerations, the actual dollar value invested or the purchase price alone are not driving factors.
-Elements of a deal that do affect any CFIUS assessment, however, include the rights the investor or purchaser obtains for the monies provided, the number of management or board seats allocated post-closing, the value of the intellectual property portfolio, and the technology transfer rights the purchaser/investor obtains post-closing.
+Elements of a deal that do affect any CFIUS assessment, however, include the nature of any national security or critical infrastructure concerns raised by the target's business and the rights the investor or purchaser obtains over that business as a result of the transaction.
 Ending the analysis of whether to file a CFIUS notification on the basis of the price paid for the investment would be incomplete at best and wrong at worst.

 3. "If CFIUS cares about this stuff, why have we done [X] deals and not heard from the Committee?"
-Simply because parties have not notified CFIUS of past deals or CFIUS has not reached out to request a filing does not mean that the deal is not of interest to CFIUS or implicates U.S. national security interests.
-This conclusion, however, finds no support in the fact that the government has not acted.
+Simply because parties have not notified CFIUS of past deals or CFIUS has not reached out to request a filing does not mean that the deal is not of interest to CFIUS and/or does not implicate U.S. national security or critical infrastructure concerns.

-First, the Committee has limited resources and relies on the parties to a transaction to understand their legal obligations and to file where the elements of FINSA and the regulations are met.
+- First, the Committee has limited resources and relies on the parties to a transaction to file notices in appropriate circumstances.

-Second, CFIUS does not have access to nonpublic information that could bring transactions to its attention.
-For example, recent statements by political appointees at Treasury indicate that the Committee now reviews press releases, Securities and Exchange Commission filings, other public notifications, and other government filings to understand what transactions have occurred or are in process.
+- Second, CFIUS does not have access to nonpublic information that could bring transactions to its attention.
+For example, the Committee reviews press releases, Securities and Exchange Commission filings, and other public notifications and government filings to understand what transactions have occurred or are in process.
 But a transaction or investment consummated between two private parties for which no press releases or other announcements exist would not necessarily come to the Committee's attention.

-Third, within the U.S. government, not all agencies share information with CFIUS, although more than 14 agencies are members of the Committee.
-For example, when non-U.S. purchasers or investors acquire U.S. entities or organizations, notifications regarding export license transfers must be filed with the Departments of Commerce and State.
-Both agencies are members of CFIUS, but whether each agency notifies Treasury as CFIUS chair of the export license transfers is unclear.
-The same applies to the Defense Security Service ("DSS"), which should receive notifications of any transactions by foreign parties of any U.S. organization or entity that holds facility clearances, maintains classified contracts, or manages personnel clearances.
-DSS is an organization within the Department of Defense, a member of CFIUS.
-Whether DSS notifies the Department of Defense representative to the Committee so that that representative may notify the CFIUS chair is unclear.
+- Third, within the U.S. government, not all agencies share information with CFIUS.
+For example, when non-U.S. purchasers or investors acquire U.S. entities or organizations, notifications regarding export license transfers may be filed with the Departments of Commerce and State.
+Both agencies are members of CFIUS, but whether each agency notifies Treasury is unclear.
+An exception to this is the Defense Security Service ("DSS"), which must receive notifications of any transactions by foreign parties of any U.S. organization or entity that holds facility clearances, maintains classified contracts, or manages personnel clearances.
+This is so that DSS can ensure that the parties to the transaction have properly mitigated any foreign ownership, control, or influence ("FOCI") that might jeopardize the relevant clearances.
+DSS is an organization within the Department of Defense ("DOD"), a member of CFIUS.
+Under a 2014 DOD interim rule, DSS is required to update CFIUS on the status of FOCI mitigation and provide certain information to the committee regarding classification status.

-It is therefore not helpful to a determination of whether to file a CFIUS notification to focus on whether prior filings were made or whether CFIUS reached out to purchasers or investors in the past.
+It is not helpful, therefore, to a determination of whether to file a CFIUS notification to focus on whether prior filings were made or whether CFIUS reached out to purchasers or investors in the past.

-4. "It's only an investment and the foreign investor/purchaser does not gain any rights until later."
-Some transactions or investments reflect a long-term commitment by a foreign purchaser in the target or entity.
+4. "It's only an investment, and the foreign investor/purchaser does not gain any rights until later."
+Some transactions or investments reflect a long-term commitment in the target or entity by a foreign purchaser.
 Long-term commitments may be included in transaction documents that identify a current investment position and subsequent investment positions over time.
-For example, a non-U.S. purchaser may invest $100 million in a U.S. target and receive a 9.8 percent ownership interest and one board seat.
+For example, a non-U.S. purchaser may invest $100 million in a U.S. target and receive a 9.8 percent ownership interest and no board seat.
 Annex A to the investment documents, however, notes that for that $100 million investment, ownership increases each year for the next five years as long as certain targets are met—targets established in advance by a second Annex to the agreement.
 At the end of the five-year period, the investment documents state that the non-U.S. purchaser will own 59 percent of the U.S. target.

 Depending upon one's perspective, some parties may decide that the transaction results in ownership of 10 percent or less, while others would look at the overall transaction and find that the $100 million investment buys a 59 percent ownership stake in the U.S. target.
-In one circumstance, no filing may be made, and in another circumstance, a filing could be deemed prudent.
+In one circumstance, no filing will be made due to an exemption in the CFIUS regulations, and in another circumstance, a filing could be deemed prudent.
 The definition of "covered transaction" does not include a temporal limitation—i.e., the regulations do not indicate that a covered transaction is defined solely at the point in time when the filing is made.
 In fact, the examples in the CFIUS regulations say the opposite.
 A careful analysis would be needed to determine whether the "slice-in-time" approach to defining the transaction for CFIUS purposes would be viewed as a potential circumvention of the CFIUS regulations.

 6. "What the non-U.S. purchaser or investor does in other countries should not be of concern to CFIUS because it's not a direct U.S. transaction."
 Foreign governments and foreign companies have always bristled at the extraterritorial application of U.S. laws and regulations.
 These concerns have most frequently appeared in the antitrust and export arenas and have been long-standing complaints of both U.S. allies and U.S. foes.
 In the CFIUS context, this issue arises when a foreign purchaser or investor seeks to buy a U.S. business and the foreign party conducts business with countries of concern to the United States.